 Once you have clearly understood the product vision, the next step is to map out a strategy around it.
 A product strategy is how you present your product idea to stakeholders and convince them to invest in its development.
 It is crucial, as no one would invest their time and resources on something that yields no results.

-An ideal product strategy answers all the questions we previously asked, creates a solid base to build the rest of the product, and gives stakeholders a valid reason to support your idea.
+An ideal product strategy answers all the questions we previously asked, It also creates a solid base to build the rest of the product and gives stakeholders a valid reason to support your idea.

 Here are a few things you must keep in mind while defining the strategy of your product: